 Make new friendships, learn new skills, and discover strengths you never knew you had.
-Join Scouting today!

 Pack 396 delivers the Cub Scouts program to boys and girls ages 5–10 in Brownsburg, Indiana.

 A pack is big group of multiple dens.
 Our whole pack meets together for fun activities.
+Parents and adults help the pack operate — no previous Scouting experience is needed.

 Scouting works in preparing youth for life in a world beyond school and sports.
 The ideals that Scouting teaches are timeless and help kids to build confidence and character.
 For more info, read The Scouting Edge: A Study of Ethics and Character in America.